Partner | ALN Kenya | Anjarwalla & Khanna

-Sonal is a regular speaker at seminars on various aspects of banking and commercial law, including seminars organised by the UK-based Loan Market Association
+Sonal is a regular speaker at seminars on various aspects of banking and commercial law, including seminars organised by the UK-based Loan Market Association.
+She sits on the Taskforce set up by the Official Receiver in Kenya to review the country’s insolvency laws and, by invitation, is a Co-Chair on the INSOL International African Advisory Council.

 Sonal is the Chairperson of the British Chamber of Commerce Kenya whose mandate is to represent its members’ business interests and promote trade links between Kenya and Great Britain.

-Sonal is highly regarded by clients and described as “an acknowledged luminary in Kenya, with her highly prized skills sought out by a range of domestic and international clients, including major retail and commercial banks, DFIs and investment funds” by Chambers Global 2022.
+Sonal is highly regarded by clients and described as “an acknowledged luminary in Kenya, with her highly prized skills sought out by a range of domestic and international clients, including major retail and commercial banks, DFIs and investment funds.” by Chambers Global 2023.
 She is ranked as a leading lawyer in Kenya by Chambers Global, IFLR1000, and Legal 500.

 Sonal graduated with a Bachelor of Laws degree from the University of Westminster, England.